jwmng/cricic/README.md

 ### Buildfile

 The build file defines all build operations.
+To update the buildfile, just add a `.cricic` file to the repository containing the buildfile contents.
+It will be automatically copied to `/repo/cricic/buildfile` and will not be present in the deployed file (as to not pollute served directories).
 By default, the file contains almost nothing, and it should be configured to suit your needs: